LumeMello/Pokemon_Damage_Calculator/README.md

 # Pokemon_Damage_Calculator

-Unfinished project !!!!!!!
+Unfinished project !!!!!!!\n
-In this version the nature, itens and abilities don't have any impact on the damage calculation.
-New updates will come soon!
+In this version the nature, itens and abilities don't have any impact on the damage calculation.\n New updates will come soon!